mseifert9/Gradient-Generator-and-ColorPicker/README.md

-# Gradient-Generator-and-ColorPicker
-A Photoshop like interface in a full featured Gradient Generator and integrated ColorPicker

-CODE WILL BE POSTED SOON

-ColorPicker & Gradient Generator
+##ColorPicker & Gradient Generator##
-MS ColorPicker is a javaScript color picker that supports rgb, hsv, hsl, hex, CSS color names and alpha.
+**MS ColorPicker** is a javaScript color picker that supports rgb, hsv, hsl, hex, CSS color names and alpha.
 It does not rely on any external library dependencies.
 It is based on the original work of John Dyer but has been rewritten to remove the Prototype library and extended significantly.
 This library is not particularly lightweight, although it is possible to easily remove quite a few of the feature and source files (e.g. the library files).
 I wanted a library that I could use to do serious color work and provide a way to save my color and gradient selections for consistency across all my websites.
 These demos include functionality to optimized loading.
 Only two source files need be loaded up front.
 All the other will load independently.
 See my GitHub library for Javascript-Dynamic-Loading-and-Version-Control for documentation.
-Overview
-ColorPicker
+###Overview###
+####ColorPicker####
-•	The Color Picker uses the familiar Photoshop-like interface.
+- The Color Picker uses the familiar Photoshop-like interface.
-•	Colors may be chosen using rgb, rgba, hsv (hsb), hex, hsl, hsla, and CSS color names.
+- Colors may be chosen using rgb, rgba, hsv (hsb), hex, hsl, hsla, and CSS color names.
-•	Support for hsl has been added using color maps
+- Support for hsl has been added using color maps
-•	The ColorPicker will update specified source elements real time.
+- The ColorPicker will update specified source elements real time.
 It is optimized so that more than 500 independent elements can be updated without any noticeable lag.
-•	The color picker is integrated with and independent of Gradient Generator.
+- The color picker is integrated with and independent of Gradient Generator.
 It uses the same interface allowing a seemless integration between the two.
-•	It supports saving, exporting and importing color swatches to localstorage.
+- It supports saving, exporting and importing color swatches to localstorage.
-•	Movable using a custom drag drop library (does not work in IE9).
+- Movable using a custom drag drop library.
-•	Open multiple instances of the ColorPicker.
+- Open multiple instances of the ColorPicker.
-•	Use the arrows keys to change the value of any numerical field.
+- Use the arrows keys to change the value of any numerical field.
-•	Pinnable to the Gradient Generator
+- Pinnable to the Gradient Generator

-Gradient Generator
+**Gradient Generator**
-•	Generate gradients using rgb, rgba, hsl, hsla, and hex.
+- Generate gradients using rgb, rgba, hsl, hsla, and hex.
-•	Familiar Photoshop-like interface.
+- Familiar Photoshop-like interface.
-•	Generate linear gradients specifying side, corner or angle.
+- Generate linear gradients specifying side, corner or angle.
-•	Generate radial gradients.
+- Generate radial gradients.
-•	Generate gradients with multiple transparent gradient layers.
+- Generate gradients with multiple transparent gradient layers.
 The order of the layers can be rearranged.
 The preview tab will show the complete gradient, while the gradient bar shows the current selected layer.
-•	Generate PNG files and download for any gradient, preserving transparency.
+- Generate PNG files and download for any gradient, preserving transparency.
 This involves translating between CSS gradients and canvas gradients - not a trivial task.
-•	Generate CSS for Mozilla, Webkit, W3C and legacy IE format.
+- Generate CSS for Mozilla, Webkit, W3C and legacy IE format.
-•	Save generated gradients to localstorage and arrange gradients in libraries.
-Saved gradients can be exported to a text file for backup and later importing - or importing into a different browser.
-Re-importing is necessary if the browser data cache is reset.
+- Save generated gradients to localstorage and arrange gradients in libraries.
+Saved gradients can be exported to a text file for backup and later importing - or importing into a different browser. - Re-importing is necessary if the browser data cache is reset.
-•	Import gradients from CSS using Mozilla, Webkit, or W3C format.
+- Import gradients from CSS using Mozilla, Webkit, or W3C format.
-•	Update specified source elements real time with the current gradient.
+- Update specified source elements real time with the current gradient.
-•	Movable using a custom drag drop library (does not work in IE9).
+- Movable using a custom drag drop library.
-•	Open multiple instances of the gradient generator.
+- Open multiple instances of the gradient generator.
-•	Use the arrows keys to change the value of any numerical field.
+- Use the arrows keys to change the value of any numerical field.
-•	Option to reverse the order of the color stops
+- Option to reverse the order of the color stops
 Demos
 gradient-demo.php is actually two demos in one and contains most of the commonly used features.
 In the following demos, a minimum of two elements are updated by the ColorPicker  and Gradient Generator: The "target" is the "true" destination element.
 Also included is an optional div (it can be an input or label) to receive a text version of the color or gradient.
-1)	Simple Click to Open Demo creates one div as a "front end."
+1. Simple Click to Open Demo creates one div as a "front end."
 This can be an input, label, or div (as in this demo).
 This div will contain both the color chosen and the css string of the chosen color (or gradient).
 The Demo also gives a "target" div which the color is set for.
 An option is given to add as many additional divs as desired to test performance.
 This fully functional demo of the ColorPicker and Gradient Generator is available at http://design.mseifert.com/index.php?topid=1&grade=Gradient&topid=1
-2)	Dynamic Color Input Demo creates a custom input control with a clickable arrow to open the tool.
+2. Dynamic Color Input Demo creates a custom input control with a clickable arrow to open the tool.
 The input is automatically linked to the ColorPicker and Gradient Generator in a two way fashion.
 If a color is typed into the input, it is reflected immediately in the input as well as in any open tool.
 Supported formats for typed in text include Hex, RGB, and CSS Color Names. gradient-demo-simple.php includes the minimal features to get going and includes only the Click to Open demo from above.
 Basic Documentation
 MS ColorPicker and Gradient Generator run within all major browsers from IE9+.
-Tested in Firefox, Chrome, Opera, Safari (for Windows), and IE9, 10, 11.
-Note that the Drag and Drop Feature of the ColorPicker and Gradient Generator (allowing movement of the tools on the screen) will not work in IE9.
-If you need IE9 support for a movable tool, the choices are jQuery or convincing me that it's worth the time to debug for IE9.
+Tested in Firefox, Chrome, Opera, Safari for Windows, Internet Explorer.
 Implementation
 The following code is from the simple demo.